 Once Henry’s reign was over, the Leeds Castle passed into private hands with mixed results.
 Eventually the castle lost its magnificence due to lack of care and funding.
 It didn’t shine again until the socialite Lady Baillie took it over in the 1920s.
 She lavished attention on the Leeds Castle, expanding and reorganizing various floors and decorating the rooms.
 As a result, Leeds Castle became one of the foremost country houses in England.
 It also became a backdrop to some of the most memorable parties in history with a host of glittering names swishing in and out of the gates.

 When Lady Baillie died in the early 1970s, she had created the Leeds Castle Foundation charity to ensure the castle’s preservation for future generations.
-As a result, this place is a tiny gem (the castle itself always seems so much smaller than I think it is!) where you can enjoy jousting, open air cinema events, theatre and music in the magnificent grounds after strolling around the sumptuous interiors.
+As a result, this place is a tiny gem although the castle itself always seems so much smaller than I think it is!
+You can enjoy jousting, open air cinema events, theatre and music on the magnificent grounds after strolling around the sumptuous interiors.

 Castles in Kent: Dover Castle

 Let’s be clear, Dover Castle is not a fantasy castle of gothic towers, conical spires and delicate architectural detailing.
-This is a solid, block-like edifice which squats on the white chalk cliffs of Dover, spying on troublesome vessels approaching from the English Channel.
+This is a solid, block-like edifice which squats on the white chalk cliffs of Dover.
+Spying on troublesome vessels approaching from the English Channel.
 This brute of a castle is England’s largest.
-The shifting warfare patterns, reflected in the castle’s transformation over the centuries, are visible in the walls and towers constructed to defeat troops on the ground and in the underground tunnels beneath it.
+The shifting warfare patterns reflect in the castle’s transformation over the centuries.
+They are visible in the walls and towers constructed to defeat troops on the ground and in the underground tunnels beneath it.

 King Henry II kicked off construction of Dover Castle in the 1180s.
 There are whispers that an Iron Age hill fort may have once inhabited the site.
 Indeed, the Romans had already spotted the location’s potential in 43 AD and built a lighthouse on the cliff to guide ships to shore.